S399284-Abhiman/HIT137-Assignment-2-Group-DAN-EXT-13/Question 3/README.md

   #### Polygon Construction

    •	A regular polygon is drawn

    •	Each side of the polygon is replaced by an inward Koch curve.

    •	The turtle turns by 360 / number of sides after each side.

    •	main block Collects user input and starts the drawing.

+### Code Structure
+  1.	  koch_inward()
+      Recursive function that draws a single inward Koch curve.

+  2.	    draw_inward_koch_polygon()
+      Draws a polygon where each side is a Koch curve.